 Students can earn a maximum of 22 lower division units, although limits apply for students transferring in extensive lower division units.
-(The total of prior learning and transfer units cannot exceed 90 lower division units for BA in Liberal Studies students and cannot exceed 105 lower division units for all other program students.)
+(The total of prior learning and transfer units cannot exceed 105 lower division units.)
 Students may also earn up to 22 upper division units of prior learning, for an overall maximum of 44 units.
 Prior learning units may not duplicate units transferred to Antioch or units earned through Antioch courses or independent studies.
 Prior learning credits are not awarded until students complete 24 units of course and/or internship credits at AULA.
 In order to begin documenting any Prior Learning, students must take and complete the Prior Learning Workshop.
 This workshop assists students in conceptualizing prior learning, developing successful prior learning proposals, and in understanding the documentation process.
 Students are advised to take this workshop early in their program.
 Each prior learning activity requires the completion of a Prior Learning Proposal Form, which is approved by the Prior Learning Coordinator and faculty evaluator.
 Up to 4 lower or upper division units can be requested for each prior learning activity.
 Upon review of the documentation, the Prior Learning Coordinator and faculty evaluator will make the final determination about the awarding of credit.
 Prior learning units do not count toward the Residency Requirement.
 For more detailed information regarding policies and procedures for Prior Learning, students should review the documents uploaded to the Prior Learning Workshop section of the Undergraduate Studies Program Resources Google Site.

 Students may register for prior learning projects at any time, except not during their final quarter of enrollment.
 Students pay a fee for each prior learning activity.
 Prior learning projects may also be completed and evaluated at any point and are not tied to the quarterly schedule.